LucasDepoot/Bootstrap_Inspiration_Template/README.md

-## Template without navbar
+## Template Inspired by Bootstrap

-Template without navbar website that describes a business, its services, and includes a contact form powered by EmailJS for direct communication.
+Template Inspired by Bootstrap that describes a business, its services, and includes a contact form powered by EmailJS for direct communication.

 ### Stack
 - Astro